What is FLSA

 The income of an individual encompasses many components.
 The take-home salary at the end of the month is just one aspect of the umbrella term income.
 Bonus, Vacation pay, sick leave, medical benefits and tax deductions also form a crucial part of an individual’s annual, monthly and daily pay package and can all be considered as wages.

+Wages vary from company to company and depend upon the field of work and the terms stated by Florida Law.
 Under Florida law, the current minimum wage rate is $7.79 per hour.
 This law is enforced to set the basic standards for the pay and number of hours worked.
 With this law, the State ensures that an individual is paid at least the minimum wage.
 This may be inclusive of overtime and tip included, but this covers the minimum threshold that an individual is sure to earn in an hour’s work.
 Tipped employees may give certain types of employers in the service industry a tip credit, which permits employers to pay less than the minimum wage.

 Break-up of Wages into Individual Income Components